All Episodes

 It's a dereliction of duty.

-But you know, we have this rush.
+But, you know, we have this rush to judge.

 Look, we have this rush to judgment.

-I I literally spent an entire year doing something nobody else would do.
+I literally spent an entire year doing something nobody else would do.

 I think I've been proven right.

-And that is a dereliction of duty, especially because they were champions, they were openly getting, you know, uh orgasmic on the air with thrills up their legs and everything.
+They were openly getting, you know, orgasmic on the air with thrills up their legs and everything.

 Yeah, I mean, Chris Matthews, who's famous, you know, I'm getting a thrill up my leg.

-Um the feeling most people get when they hear a Barack Obama speech.
+The feeling most people get when they hear a Barack Obama speech, Mike, I felt this thrill going up my leg.

-I mean Chris Matthews should uh never live that down.
+Chris Matthews should never live that down.

-Anybody with a brain knew it was untrue, shows that the media repeatedly and consistently convicts the president and the court of public opinion without any credible evidence, and they often do it based on false reports, and there have been many of them.
+Anybody with a brain knew it was untrue, shows that the media repeatedly and consistently convicts the president in the court of public opinion without any credible evidence.

 Sadly, rank speculation is now treated as facts.

-Stories are agenda-driven, not information driven.
+Stories are agenda-driven, not information-driven.

 And you played the clips, Sean, a few minutes ago.

-Indictment, impeachment, imprisonment are persistent themes in both print and television news as they uh condemn the president at every turn, they demonize him, they declare him guilty of something, anything.
+Indictment, impeachment, imprisonment are persistent themes in both print and television news as they condemn the president at every turn.

 I found 47 printed pages from the Washington Examiner of the media's coverage of Donald Trump where they've been wrong.